Pierre-Sassoulas/django-zxcvbn-password-validator/README.md

 		...
 	]

-You could choose to use zxcvbn alone but I personally still use the  Django's `UserAttributeSimilarityValidator` validator.
+You could choose to use zxcvbn alone but I personally still use  Django's `UserAttributeSimilarityValidator`.

-Finally set the `PASSWORD_MINIMAL_STRENGH` :
+Finally set the `PASSWORD_MINIMAL_STRENGH` to your liking :

 	# 0 too guessable: risky password. (guesses < 10^3)
 	# 1 very guessable: protection from throttled online attacks. (guesses < 10^6)